Chaeyeon99/kdbkdb/README.md

-# FabFabFab System
+# all-about-testing System

-This is an experimental system demonstrating credential handling and security anti-patterns.
+This is an experimental system.

 **Warning: Do not use this structure in production.
-This project contains intentionally exposed credentials for research.**
+This is for research.**